Terms of Business (Non-Statutory Trust)

 Prevention of Bribery

 It is our intention to meet the requirements of the Bribery Act 2010.
-We have appointed Roz Burnett with overall responsibility for the prevention of bribery.
+We have appointed Roz Wilson with overall responsibility for the prevention of bribery.
 If, at any time, you feel that we have not acted in a way that meets the requirements of the Bribery Act2010 you should contact us immediately.

 Your Duty to Provide Information (consumers)

 It is your duty to take reasonable care to answer all questions honestly and to the best of your knowledge.
-If you do not, your insurance policy may be cancelled or treated as if it never existed or your claim may be rejected or not pain in full.
+If you do not, your insurance policy may be cancelled or treated as if it never existed or your claim may be rejected or not paid in full.
 It is important that all statements you make on proposal forms claim forms and other documents are full and accurate.
 If a form is completed on your behalf, you should check that the answers shown to any of the questions are true and accurate before signing the document.
 Failure to provide requested information to your insurers could invalidate your insurance cover and mean that part or all of a claim may not be paid.

 Fair presentation of risk (non consumer clients)